 (11) Upon a declaration of a major disaster or during an emergency, designate in a FEMA/State Agreement the Governor's Authorized Representative ("GAR"), who shall administer federal disaster assistance programs on behalf of the State and local governments and other grant or loan recipients, and a State Coordinating Officer ("SCO"), who shall coordinate state and local assistance efforts with those of the federal government;

-(12) Restrict the use or operation of motor vehicles on Delaware roads, including but not limited to, highways, express highways, roadways, and private roads as defined in § 101 of Title 21.
-The levels of restriction of the use or operation of motor vehicles during a state of emergency shall be as follows:
+(12) Restrict the use or operation of motor vehicles on Delaware roads, including highways, express highways, roadways, and private roads as defined in § 101 of Title 21.
+The levels of restriction of the use or operation of motor vehicles during a state of emergency are as follows: